elgganor/elgganor/README.md

 # Hi everyone 👋

-I am a 23 years old web developer from Paris in France, who loves Backend development.
-I mainly code with PHP, Laravel and Vue.js, but i'm always learning and open to new challenges.
-I study programming at [42](https://www.42.fr/), one of the most prestigious programming school.
+I am a 24 years old web developer based in Paris, who loves Backend development.
+I mainly code JavaScript, NuxtJS, VueJS and NodeJS, but i'm always learning and open to new challenges.
+I studied programming at [42](https://www.42.fr/), one of the most prestigious programming school.
+I am a freelancer who provides web development and web design services.

 ## What I Do
-I do fullstack web development with Laravel, PHP, Vue.js and JavaScript.
+I do fullstack web development with JavaScript, VueJS, NuxtJS and NodeJS.

 <!--
 ## What I am currently learning